1.a) Fundamental forces and philosophical principles

 These philosophical principles will be the following:

 The concept of elasticity implies the existence of internal parts with different forces or energies within an object; these parts must also have elasticity.
-This argument, recursively applied, provides us with intuitive concept of an infinite Universe towards the infinitely small.
+This argument, recursively applied, provides us with an intuitive concept of an infinite Universe towards the infinitely small.

 Regarding the extent of the Universe, we do not know its limits.
 The only thing that seems to be clear is that there was an enormous explosion, which affected the part of the Universe in which we live –or local Universe.
 There is no reason to think that before this great explosion, there was nothing, or that beyond our local Universe there is not more of the same.